 Computer Science (BSc)

-The exciting and dynamic world of computer science is at the heart of many aspects of modern life, and the BSc Computer Science at Cardiff will give you both the theoretical and practical knowledge needed to become a part of that world.
+The exciting and dynamic world of computer science is at the heart of many aspects of modern life, and the BSc Computer Science will give you both the theoretical and practical knowledge needed to become a part of that world.

 The Computer Science BSc degree will equip you with transferable technical, analytical and professional skills backed by a broad awareness of current technology trends.
 Through your studies you will gain the expertise necessary to analyse problems and program appropriate computer-based solutions.